chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/using-viewmodel.md

 weight: 1
 ---

-# Using ViewModel for the MainWindow
+# using viewmodel for the mainwindow
 `MainWindow.xaml`
 ```xml
 <!-- Set a name on the grid so we can reference it in the code-behind: -->